8 Practical Examples of Linux Xargs Command for Beginners

 7. How to make xargs accept input from a file

 So far, we have seen xargs accepting input from stdin (which is the default behavior) as well as from another command (discussed in the last section).
 However, if you want, you can also have xargs accept input from a file.

 The command's -a option lets you do this.
 This option expects a filename - this would be the file from which xargs will be reading input.

 For example, suppose there's a file with name 'input.txt'.
 It contains the input for xargs (basically, the contents are two filenames: testfile1.txt and testfile2.txt).
 Here's how xargs can be used to read input from this file, and pass it to another command, say ls.

 Here's the command in action:

 8. How to make xargs seek user permission before executing a command

 We have already discussed how you can make xargs execute a command multiple times (see point 3 above).
 But what if you want xargs to ask for your permission each time it runs the command?
-Is that possible?
-Yes, it is - the -p command line option makes it possible.
+Is this possible?
+Yes, it is - the -p command-line option makes it possible.

-Here's an example of how you can run xargs in interactive mode:
+Here's an example of how you can run xargs in an interactive mode:

 We've just scratched the surface here as there are plenty of other features the xargs command provides in the form of command-line options.
 Do try the xargs concepts/features we've explained in this tutorial, and in case of any doubt or query, go through its man page.